Your Business Case Critic: De-Clawing the Cat

 The Controller, therefore, reviewed each significant assumption for the case.
 Following that review, he was ready to accept confidence interval statements for important financial metrics.
 Note that in general, interval estimates are nearly always more acceptable than point estimates for net cash flow, NPV, IRR, and ROI.
 After the risk analysis, we could say the following.

 We cannot predict the 5-year ROI with 100% certainty, but we are 90% confident that ROI will be between 143% and 190%.

 That was a risk he could live with.

 De-Clawing the Cat

-Better case design and communication while case-building is underway can help prevent damaging criticism from the business case critic.
+Better case design and communication while case building is underway can help prevent damaging criticism from the business case critic.
 The most important factor in de-clawing this critic, however, was including him in case design.
-This assured his “buy in” to case methods before the final review.
+This assured his “buy in” to case methods before the last review.

 The conclusion, briefly, is this: If you don’t want nasty critical surprises at your own review, then don’t surprise your business case critic in the audience!